Dean's Award for Excellence in Research

 - A cover letter from the student indicating which award they are applying for and why.

-- Participation in Summer or longer competitive research programs is highly considered (g., American Pediatric Society, PRISM, SPORT, AATS, MSKCC, HSS, RadOnc etc.).
-These may also include, but are not necessarily limited to, year-off research programs such as Howard Hughes, Doris Duke, NIH or similar programs.
+- Research-related awards, including participation in summer or longer competitive research programs (e.g., American Pediatric Society, PRISM, SPORT, AATS, MSKCC, HSS, RadOnc, etc.).
+These may also include, but are not necessarily limited to, year-off research programs such as Howard Hughes, Doris Duke, NIH, or similar programs.